El Nueve: Romay returns

 Off-air screen capture of Canal 9 Philips PM5544 test pattern, transmitted in 1984.

 At the end of military dictatorship, the network was re-privatized in 1983, and Alejandro Romay regained control of the channel in the bidding process, a position he would hold from taking possession of the station on May 25, 1984, until 1997.
 In the five months between the return to democracy and Romay's taking control of the station, Alfredo Garrido took over as administrator, sowing the seeds for Canal 9's return to the top of the ratings throughout the remainder of the 1980s.
 Romay's long term as the owner of Canal 9 made him one of the most powerful figures in Argentine media.
 Following its re-privatization, the station was renamed "Canal 9 Libertad" (Channel 9 Liberty) and a new logo debuted for this purpose.
 In 1997, new studios were constructed in the Buenos Aires neighborhood of Colegiales.

 At its height under Romay, Canal 9 adopted as part of its visual identity a dove near the number 9 logo, which earned the channel the nickname of El canal de la palomita ("The channel of the little dove").
-It was replaced with a heart logo in 1995.
+It was replaced with a heart logo in 1994.

-1997-2002: Azul Televisión
+1997–2002: Azul Televisión

 Australian regional broadcaster Prime Television bought all of Canal 9 in 1997 for US$135 million ($ in dollars); Prime then onsold half of it for US$74 million.
 In response to a ratings slump and wanting to tone down Canal 9 from a style that often tended toward the sensational under Romay, a US$20 million ($ in dollars) rebranding effort was embarked upon, with its largest element a massive rebrand from Canal 9 Libertad to Azul Televisión in January 1999.

-However, Prime Television didn't get nearly the return on its investment that it wanted.
+However, Prime Television did not get nearly the return on its investment that it wanted.
 The timing was exceptionally bad for Prime, as the acquisition and improvements made to Azul coincided with the start of the 1998–2002 Argentine great depression.
 In late 1999, Azul-related losses sent Prime's net profit plummeting 99% over the previous year and led to the departure of its chief executive.
 Total losses incurred from the Argentinian business were north of A$50 million (US$25.9 million, $ in dollars).
-Amidst these spectacular losses, national economic problems, and ratings that weren't improving, Prime looked to get out, announcing it was selling its interest in Azul in March 1999.
+Amidst these spectacular losses, national economic problems, and ratings that were not improving, Prime looked to get out, announcing it was selling its interest in Azul in March 1999.
 In 2001, Prime's foray into Argentina, which had lasted more than three years, ended, to the relief of its shareholders, when it sold its stake to JP Morgan for US$67.5 million ($ in dollars).

 Spain's Telefónica began moving to buy out Azul.
 Using acquisitions and discussions with the owners of the remaining 50%, Telefónica grew its stake in the network. in 1999, but its preexisting ownership of ratings leader Telefe (channel 11) posed a problem.
 Argentina's Federal Radio and Broadcasting Committee (COMFER) forced Telefónica to sell off its Azul stake.